MingxuanXia/SEAL/README.md

 # For Office on domain A
 CUDA_VISIBLE_DEVICES=0 python train_src_v1.py configs/office31/src_a/train_src_a.py

-# For Office on domain A
+# For Office-Home on domain A
 CUDA_VISIBLE_DEVICES=1 python train_src_v1.py configs/office_home/src_A/train_src_A.py

 # For VisDA